How to Boost Your Willpower

 In a previous post, I discussed the impact that stress has on the body.
-Stress, as it turns out, also strongly depletes willpower.
+Stress also strongly depletes willpower.
 When people are stressed, they tend to fall back on ingrained habits—whether those habits are helpful or harmful.
 Often, this is not a conscious choice.
 Rather, people resort to old habits without thinking because they are in a stressed state.
-Art Markman discusses this in more detail in a recent Psychology Today post.
+Art Markman discusses this in more detail in a recent post.

 Cortisol boosts cravings for carbohydrates because, as we saw, carbs lower cortisol levels.
 So perhaps you will take solace with your friends Ben and Jerry.
 But the downside of dealing with stress this way is that, in the long run, you risk obesity, diabetes, and cardiovascular disease.
 Alcohol is a depressant that lowers cortisol.
 But taking this route puts you at risk for alcoholism.
 Every time you respond to cortisol surges through unhealthy means, you strengthen those habits.
 This virtually guarantees that under times of stress, you will fall back on these habits.